tetragrade/frostbearer/locations/10 - Old Oren Fort.md

 						6. Red Spinel (hell, initially held by monkeys in area 10).
 							+ Public.
 								+ Triangular Dipyramid.
-								+ Four Doors (one at each corner).
+								+ Four Doors (one at each corner: bronze, jade, 2× blue stone).
+								+ Gravitational Anomaly ("down" is towards the closest floor/wall).
 							+ Private.
 					+ Loot.
 						+ 1 Scroll.
 							+ Oren script: <span class="text-quote">"O, father, wise and mighty rider of riders, Okira!
 My treacherous sandal-bearer Koroki revealed himself as a creature of the outer sea.
 He has entered into a princely way-of-being, after seizing my rider's staff, and feasting on my brother's flesh and blood.
 He used my staff's power over beasts to command my serpents, so all my lands lie blazed and broken, I must flee the plateau.
 Please father, I fear Koroki may march upon your house as he has mine, and I beg that you heed my previous letter.
 May the serpents guide you."</span>
-							+ The letter is hastily scrawled, and marked with the [[13 - Koroki Village|Koroki]] cylinder seal (because they stole it from this guy).
+							+ The letter is hastily scrawled, and marked with the [[13 - Korokin Village|Korokin]] cylinder seal (because they stole it from this guy).
-							+ This is an accurate account of how the [[13 - Koroki Village|Koroki]] princes acquired their staff, which they claim is a creation of their wise ancestor Koroki Koroki.
+							+ This is an accurate account of how the [[13 - Korokin Village|Korokin]] princes acquired their staff, which they claim is a creation of their wise ancestor Korokin Koroki.
 							+ TODO where's the previous letter?
 						+ 1 Ring of Resizing (can shrink or grow, up to the 20-ft circumference, band stays proportional).
 		7. Rider's Fabulous Gallery.